 Dual Roster/ Split Season Explanation

 It is the hockey club's intention to provide our North Country hockey players an opportunity to get top level instruction and improve their overall skill sets through the competitive team offerings, spring teams, development clinics, and become stronger hockey players as they grow and mature.

 Team schedules generally consist of 1-2 practices and a 46ers skills clinic for both goalies and players during the week.
 Weekends consist of games and tournaments.
-Teams other than the girls 8U and 10U levels are full season teams that work around players High School/ Prep School team schedules when possible.
+Teams other than the girls 8U, 10U, and 12U, 14U boys levels are full season teams that work around players High School/ Prep School team schedules when possible.